creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 ```

 The program runs sequentially through the TIC function.
 Whatever you tell it to do higher up will be done first - You can define functions wherever you like, but they won't be executed until you call them, so we need to call the draw functions in the intended order.

+### Variables

+As we've seen, the position of the house is relative to the position of the horizon, so it might be good to tie these placements together - so if we want to change where they both are, we can do that in one place.

+We can do this using a `variable`.
+Variables are ... that hold values

 ### tri(x1,y1, x2,y2, x3,y3, colour) and the default colour palette